amritaravishankar/WorldTime/README.md

 # WorldTime

-A new simple World Time Flutter application 🕓
+A simple World Time Flutter application 🕓

 This application can be used to view the world time in various cities of the world.
 The app also allows you to favourite locations in order to access them easily.